unpoly/unpoly-site/README.md

-# Up.js guide and API
+# Unpoly guide and API

-These are the sources for the website of Up.js, [upjs.io](http://upjs.io).
+These are the sources for the website of Unpoly, [unpoly.com](http://unpoly.com).

-If you are looking for Up.js itself, visit [github.com/makandra/upjs](https://github.com/makandra/upjs).
+If you are looking for Unpoly itself, visit [github.com/makandra/upjs](https://github.com/makandra/upjs).

 ## Development